Te Mata Estate: History

 After returning from France in 1895, the winery and site was established by Bernard Chambers on Te Mata Station, a large area of farmland the Chambers' family had bought in 1854 from Ngāti Kahungunu.
 Three vineyards were planted in the 1890s with Cabernet, Chardonnay and Pinot and incorporated into this early development, including Eighteen92 on Te Mata Road and the Elston vineyard, which was the earliest Chardonnay planting in New Zealand.
 These sites extend across the elevated, north-facing slopes of the Havelock Hills at the foot of Te Mata Peak and are all still in use today.

 With the help of the Marist brotherhood, and the Beecham family in Central Hawke's Bay, the early vineyards were recognized for their export quality by the government viticulturist Romeo Bragato in 1905.
 Since then Te Mata wines have been available and won praise in Europe, including a Gold Medal at the Imperial International Exhibition in 1909.
 In the early twentieth century Te Mata was New Zealand's largest wine producer.

-The main cellar was built in the 1870s from local hand-fired brick with a matai and rimu roofing, and extended to add a first-year barrel hall in the 1930s.
+The main cellar was built in the 1870s from local hand-fired brick with a mataī and rimu roofing, and extended to add a first-year barrel hall in the 1930s.
 In 1919 the Chambers family sold the property and Te Mata Vineyards was established.
 The Buck and Morris families bought the winery in 1974 and began significant modernization and development.